 MT9M112 – 1.3 MP Camera Module:

+The MT9M112 – 1.3 MP Camera Module (B0131) has been discontinued.
+See MT9M112 – 1.3 MP Camera Sensor on Adapter Board (B0064) for a similar product.
 The MT9M112 – 1.3 MP Camera Module is based on the MT9M112 color sensor from Aptiva.
 The sensor has a 1/2.0″ optical format, which combined with the pixel size of 5.2 µm x 5.2 µm, provides the 1.3 MP 1280 x 1024 SXGA image.
 This is a rolling shutter sensor, which captures an entire column (or row) simultaneously, and compiles the image by scanning across (or down).

 Lens / Mounts:

 These camera modules are sold with bundled with the M12 LS-6020 lens and plastic mount.
 They are also available without a lens – just a generic plastic lens mount to protect the sensor during shipping.
-They may also be purchased with a higher quality metal M12 or CS lens mount.
-Or, they may be configured with a motorized IR cutoff filter mount (the user must provide the 5-18 V connection).

 The key benefit of the standard lens mounts available with this module is the simplicity in swapping the lens – fisheye, wide-angle, telephoto, zoom, IR or NoIR filter – all of which are available from DLSCorp.
 Click on the Camera Lenses product category for the complete selection of ArduCAM lenses.
 Be sure to note the compatible lens mount height (7 mm, 10 mm, or 14.5 mm) for each lens selected if you chose an M12 metal mount option.
 Note, each lens purchased separately comes with its appropriate height lens mount (plastic for M12, metal for CS), so you may choose to purchase the camera with only a generic plastic lens mount (to protect the sensor).
 Click on the Camera Lens Mounts product category for information about lens mounts, including compatibility with the various lenses.